React's Three Phases: Complete Guide to Trigger, Render, and Commit

 I know when we say rendering, we instinctively think that something has to be printed on the screen.
 But that’s not necessarily the case for React 🤯.

-Updating your application’s UI which displayed in your browser screen, involves performing a series of operations on the DOM or the Document Object Model which is an object representation of the parsed Html code that is required to display the UI.
+Updating your application’s UI, which is displayed on your browser screen, involves performing a series of operations on the DOM, or the Document Object Model, which is an object representation of the parsed HTML code that is required to display the UI.

-If React was updating the DOM every time a component has re-rendered, the number of DOM performed operations can become huge.
+If React were updating the DOM every time a component had re-rendered, the number of DOM operations performed could become huge.
 Therefore, your application’s performance would be negatively affected.

 Browser Reflows

-• First, DOM operations trigger browser reflows during which it has to re-calculate the layout of the entire page, or a large part of it.
-For example, when an element gets removed from the DOM, the position of the other elements need to be recalculated again.
-The more elements on the page, the more expensive these re-calculations become.
+- First, DOM operations trigger browser reflows, during which it has to recalculate the layout of the entire page, or a large part of it.
+For example, when an element gets removed from the DOM, the positions of the other elements need to be recalculated again.
+The more elements on the page, the more expensive these recalculations become.

 Browser Repainting